SonsOfPHP/sonsofphp/docs/components/logger/index.md

 ### Filters

 Filters can be used to determine it the log message should be handled.
+Custom filters could be specific to an HTTP Request so that ONLY requests matching a specific path would be handled.
+You could also make a custom filter to log only authenticated users

 ### Formatters

-Formatters are used by Handlers to format the message that needs to be logged
+Formatters are used by Handlers to format the message that needs to be logged.